-The Government encourages local planning authorities to make efficient use of land and the PPS3 that was in place at March 2010 gives 30 dwellings to the hectare as a national indicative minimum.
-Adopted Core Strategy policy H07 requires that development optimises the density of a site in a manner that protects or enhances the character of the area and says that the Council will aim to achieve the densities of not less than 40 dwellings per hectare on the Principal and Secondary Settlements (excluding Hoveton) and not less than 30 dwellings per hectare in Service Villages.
-In North Norfolk 42% of dwellings permitted in Principal and Secondary Settlements during 2009/10 were at densities of 40 or more dwellings per hectare, and 23% of dwellings permitted in Service Villages and Hoveton were at densities of 30 or more dwellings per hectare.
-These figures are averages of a number of permissions which vary between very high density conversions of upper floors to flats in some of the main settlements to low density individual plots.
+The Government encourages local planning authorities to make efficient use of land and PPS3 that was in place at March 2010 gave 30 dwellings to the hectare as a national indicative minimum.
+Adopted Core Strategy policy H07 requires that development optimises the density of a site in a manner that protects or enhances the character of the area and says that the Council will aim to achieve the densities of not less than 40 dwellings per hectare on the Principal and Secondary

+Settlements (excluding Hoveton) and not less than 30 dwellings per hectare in Service Villages.
+In North Norfolk 47% of dwellings permitted in Principal and Secondary Settlements during 2010/11 and 41% in 2011/12 were at densities of 40 or more dwellings per hectare, and 24% of dwellings permitted in Service Villages and Hoveton in 2010/11 and 63% in 2011/12 were at densities of 30 or more dwellings per hectare.
+These figures are averages of a number of permissions which vary between very high density developments of flats in some of the main settlements, to low density individual plots.